tranngocminhhieu/metabase-query-api/README.md

 ```

 ### Get question data
-- Copy the question URL in the browser, note that you must fill in the necessary params before copying.
+- Copy the question URL in the browser.
+Note that you must fill in the necessary parameters before copying.
 - Use a different API to get the [Metabase Session](https://www.metabase.com/docs/latest/api/session#post-apisession).
 Or you can use this [Chrome extension](https://chrome.google.com/webstore/detail/cookie-tab-viewer/fdlghnedhhdgjjfgdpgpaaiddipafhgk) to get it.

 **Special parameters:**